MIKNOTAURO/astronomer-ee/docs/pages/guides/configuring-airflow.md

 ## Objective

-Configure Airflow specific settings via Helm charts and Kubernetes Secrets.
+Configure Airflow specific settings via Helm charts and Kubernetes Secrets or modification of your Airflow image `Dockerfile`.

 ## Prerequisites